 param and default cfg path doesn't exist), config can be later saved

 into a file by passing the parameter.
 Otherwise, until now this message

 Can't save to configuration file, using vtysh.

-#1 Updated by pespin over 1 year ago
+#1 Updated by pespin about 2 years ago

 I could not see any issues regarding this ticket.